oo13/translatable_phrase_generator/manual.md

 ## Overview
 The phrase syntax consists of assignments.
 The order of the assignments doesn't affect the generated text.
 The recursive reference is not allowed.

-It needs a definition of the nonterminal "main" as the start condition to generate the phrase.
+It needs a definition of the nonterminal where is the start condition to generate the phrase.
+It's "main" by default.

 ## Spaces
 The spaces can consist of U+0020 SPACE, U+0009 TAB, and the comment blocks "{* ... }".